minjikoo3/dsci-100-final-project/README.md

 gender_bar

 Figure 2: Gender Distribution by Age
-A stacked bar plot displays gender distribution across age groups, highlighting engagement trends across different age demographics.
+This stacked bar chart displays how player age is distributed across different gender categories.
+It gives us insight into which age groups are dominant within each gender and how engagement may vary by demographic.

 players_age_line <- players_tidy |>
 ggplot(aes(x = Age, fill = gender)) +